-Maria Montez, plays the Arabian princess Scheherazade.
+Maria Montez plays the Arabian princess Scheherazade.
 She was born Maria Africa Vidal de Santo Silas, the daughter of the Spanish consul to the Dominican Republic.
 “Pathetically unskilled at acting (or singing or dancing for that matter) she nevertheless became immensely popular in a string of glossy-cheap but highly profitable color adventure yarns, often starring fellow camel riders, Jon Hall, Sabu and Turhan Bey” (Katz).
-Known as “The Queen of Technicolor” she died prematurely of a heart attack at the age of 34.
-There were a number of Latina heroines in American films, some like Montez and Delores del Rio acknowledged for their ethnicity (del Rio was Mexican).
-Others like Margarita Cansino, were deethnicized.
+Known as “The Queen of Technicolor” she died prematurely of a heart attack at the age of 39.
+There were a number of Latina heroines in American films, some like Montez and Dolores del Rio acknowledged for their ethnicity (del Rio was Mexican).
+Others like Margarita Cansino were anglicized.
 Her name was changed to Rita Hayworth, and her Latina roots obscured.
 Montez played authority figures, not doormats, sexy sirens of varying nationalities.
-"I am proud of who I am, I play proud characters, and I cannot play women who are pushed or laughed at" (Hadley-Garcia 117)
+“I am proud of who I am, I play proud characters, and I cannot play women who are pushed or laughed at” (Hadley-Garcia 117).

 Jack G. Shaheen in Reel Bad Arabs: How Hollywood Vilifies a People, published in 2001, certainly has much to complain about and has become the self-appointed spokesperson for these negative images.
 He quotes Plato: “Those who tell the stories, also rule society.”
 Today, those storytellers are moviemakers.
 Shaheen references Benjamin R. Barber in The Nation who writes, “Disney does more than Duke, Spielberg outweighs Stanford” and Shaheen harbors a particular hatred for Disney’s Aladdin.

 Proper casting is a problem.
-If, theoretically, it would have been possible in 1940s Hollywood to have an all Iraqi cast for a film taking place in Baghdad (and, I don’t know of a single actor from classic era Hollywood of Iraqi heritage) it could easily have devolved into a minstrel show.
+If, theoretically, it would have been possible in 1940s Hollywood to have an all-Iraqi cast for a film taking place in Baghdad (I don’t know of a single actor from classic era Hollywood of Iraqi heritage) it could easily have devolved into a minstrel show.
 When this film was made, Iraq, granted independence from Britain in 1932, had been occupied by British troops to guarantee that Persian Gulf oil supplies, necessary to the war effort, were not severed.
 Little interest in self representation on screen there, I speculate.

 Political correctness insists that people be accurately represented on the screen.
 Recently, there was an uproar when the lead actresses in Memoirs of a Geisha were Chinese, not Japanese.
 But, what about color blind casting?
 Great works of the theatrical repertoire are no longer denied actors because they are not white and European.
 An African American cast is currently (March 2008) on Broadway in Tennessee Williams’ Cat on a Hot Tin Roof.
 If Shemp of the Three Stooges plays Sinbad the Sailor is this not the ultimate in color blind casting?